safakyasun/DG-NPOR/DG-NPOR/README.md

   --output-dir outputs/dg_npor_quick
 ```

 This launches training.
-A quick run is a separate experiment and is not a reproduction of the saved 500,000-jet paper run.
+A quick run is a separate experiment and is not a reproduction of the saved 500,000-jet experiment.
 Exact reproduction requires the original configuration, split artifacts, model and software environment.

-## Results and interpretation

-The report workflow writes tables, figures and statistics beneath `outputs/paper500k/`, including `paper/TABLE_1_COMPARISON.tex`, `figures/FIGURE_1_REJECTION.pdf`, orbital plots and Overleaf-ready material.
+## Evaluation notes

 - All comparison predictions are aligned to the same evaluation jets and labels.
 - GN2v01 and DL1dv01 are pretrained references; this is not a matched training-budget comparison.
 - ParticleNet is the bundled JetSet adaptation, not a claim of exact reproduction of the published implementation.
-- Working-point rejection uses the signal-score quantiles in the evaluation sample; the detailed convention is recorded in the reports and Turkish notes.
+- Working-point rejection uses the signal-score quantiles in the evaluation sample.
 - The included validation records concern software fixtures, not ATLAS performance measurements.
-Final paper metrics require the real data and experiment artifacts.

 ## Software verification